Saving Money

 T-Mobile Money

-Finally, I wanted to give a shout-out to the newest offering on this list, Amex Reward Checking.
-But, before I jump into what this has to offer, I should mention that it’s currently only available to American Express consumer credit card customers.
+Finally, I wanted to mention Amex Rewards Checking and its sister account American Express High-Yield Savings.
+Before I jump into what this has to offer, I should mention that Rewards checking is currently only available to American Express consumer credit card customers while the High-Yield Savings account is available to all.

 More Online-Only Banks to Consider